William C. Young: Career

 Multiple buildings were also constructed on campus around this time, including the Boyle-Humphrey Gymnasium in 1891, the Breckinridge Hall dormitory (named for Robert Jefferson Breckinridge) in 1892, and a new Sayre Library in 1894.
 In June 1891, he made a request of the trustees that the college build an additional building for "scientific work", which would eventually be dedicated in 1909 and named Young Memorial Hall, in memory of William and his father, John.
 During his time at Centre, Young was supportive of the college's athletic programs.
 He wrote to the college's trustees in 1892 that sports would be "undoubtedly beneficial to the students" if properly controlled, but "[would] provide a nuisance and work evil to all" if not restricted by "stringent rules".
 Under Young's leadership, Centre awarded degrees to some of its first female graduates, albeit retroactively.
 All four of Young's half-sisters had studied at Centre and completed coursework (Mary and Caroline in 1849, and Jane and Frances in 1851), though none of them received degrees at the time.
 As a result, Mary, Caroline, and Jane, the three surviving sisters, were formally awarded Bachelor of Arts degrees by the college in 1891.
 Additionally, Leila McKee, one of the first two women to graduate from Centre in 1877, was awarded an honorary Ph.D. by the school the following year.
 Centre's endowment rose to US$265,000 and the school added three professorships during his presidency.

-In 1892, Young served as moderator of the Presbyterian Church General Assembly, held in Portland, Oregon.
+In 1892, Young was the moderator of the Presbyterian Church General Assembly, held in Portland, Oregon.
 This was the same position to which his father was elected for the 1853 General Assembly, held in Philadelphia.
 Young's performance as moderator was widely praised, with compliments given to his "courage and tact and impartiality".
 The General Assembly was a particularly eventful one, as it included the church's formal denunciation of historical criticism and the heresy trial of Charles Augustus Briggs.